Skip to main content

 maybe_dt_to_unix_nanos(dt: pd.Timestamp)

-Return the UNIX time (nanoseconds) from the given datetime, or None.
+Return the UNIX timestamp (nanoseconds) from the given datetime, or None.

 If dt is None, then will return None.